thejunto/design/junto.md

 #### Don’t:

 * Use speech bubbles or words around it.
-* Rotate or change its directio.
+* Rotate or change its direction.
 * Animate it.
 * Change its color.
 * Overprint or obstruct any of its parts.